 If your trip is going to involve many nights on a small pad with a sleeping bag, and your jacket as a pillow, you are in for some getting used to.
-Try to take a weekend camping trip a few weeks before the big trip to get used to the hard ground again.
+Try and take a weekend camping trip a few weeks before the big trip to get used to the hard ground again.
 Skip the hot shower and wash up in the creek, just to get used to the idea and get used to the lack of conveniences we take for granted.
 Being extra dirty and going without a shower for a weekend won't kill you.

 I took a high country trip one time, where all of our meals came from little envelope containing something of unknown origin.
 The directions said to add boiling water, the stuff inside would turn into a three-course meal.
-We sat, huddled around a tiny cook stove, eating these envelope contents with a small handfuls of lichen and called it delicious.
+We sat, huddled around a tiny cook stove, eating these envelope contents with a small plastic Spork.